RinkiyaKeDad/personal-website/README.md

 3. `cd public` and then commit and push.
 To confirm `cd public` and do `git remote -v`.

-4. The commit and push from root of this repo so that it updates the version of `public` it has.
+4. The commit and push from root of this repo so that it updates the version of `public` it has. (`git push origin HEAD:master)`

+5. `cd ..` and commit and push from the root of this repo.

 ### Resources